bodrovis/jquery-slick-rails-demo/README.md

 # jquery-rails-slick demo

-Simple Rails demonstrating how to use [jquery-slick-rails gem](https://github.com/bodrovis/jquery-slick-rails).
+Simple Rails app demonstrating how to use [jquery-slick-rails gem](https://github.com/bodrovis/jquery-slick-rails) (and how it works with Turbolinks).

 * Clone the repo
 * Install the gems (`bundle install`)